 One big thing to take in consideration when traveling should be safety.
 Accidents happen and you might accidentally go swimming in a pool of crocodiles but don’t take safety to the extreme or you just won’t ever leave your home.
 I’m all for “happy mediums” and I try to live by it as much as I can.

 Let me tell you a bit about safety measures you can take if you ever decide to travel to my beautiful home country, the Dominican Republic.
 Don’t be alarmed because most of it is basic safety 101 tips.

 Getting around in Santo Domingo

 While in the city and in big towns everything will be busier, louder and more chaotic.
 Especially watch out for traffic, whether you’re walking or driving because apparently, traffic laws are too complicated and nobody bothers to comply with the rules.
 Fact: Traffic in the Dominican Republic is dangerous.
 It's the only thing that you should really look out for when you travel to the D.R.

-To get around I wouldn’t recommend renting a motorbike unless you have a lot of experience and good reflexes and I know it’s hot in the streets but use a helmet!
+To get around, I wouldn’t recommend renting a car or motorbike unless you have a lot of experience and good reflexes and I know it’s hot in the streets but use a helmet!
 You can always opt for public transport, it’s cheap and even taxis are inexpensive compared to other countries.
 We also have a subway.

 Bribing the police

 In the past, I can remember a few occasions when my family and I got stopped by a police officer —sometimes more than one— who would discretely ask for money.
 My dad is a good talker but when he had some change he would ‘donate’ around 100 to 200 Dominican pesos.
 The only thing to understand here is that the regular policemen in the D.R. earn only around $200 US a month but this doesn’t justify asking for bribes; thankfully though, these days bribing the police isn’t a big problem anymore.